The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 Verifying your identity

-As part of the FAS online application process, the authorised representative and the applicant (if aged 18 or over) will be required to verify their identities.
+As part of the FAS online application process, your authorised representative and you (if you're aged 18 or over, or applying independently as a child) will be required to verify your identities.

 How an authorised representative can verify their identity

-When the authorised representative registers for an account on the FAS portal, the authorised representative will be redirected to the Service Victoria website to verify their identity.
+When your authorised representative registers for an account on the FAS portal, they will be redirected to the Service Victoria website to verify their identity.

 The authorised representative will need 2 Australian government issued identity documents.

-Further information, including on how Service Victoria handles personal information, will be provided to the authorised representative when they are completing the application through the FAS portal.
+Further information, including on how Service Victoria handles personal information, will be provided to your authorised representative when they are completing the application through the FAS portal.

-Once the authorised representative has completed the identity verification they will be redirected back to the FAS portal to continue the application.
+Once your authorised representative has completed the identity verification, they will be redirected back to the FAS portal to continue the application.

-How an authorised representative can verify the applicant’s identity
+How an authorised representative can verify your (the applicant's) identity

-When the authorised representative starts an application in the FAS portal, they will be required to ensure that the applicant also verifies their identity.
+When your authorised representative starts an application in the FAS portal, they will be required to ensure that you also verify your identity.

-Once the authorised representative has started the application, they will be asked to provide the applicant’s email address.
-After entering the applicant’s email address, an email containing a link to the Service Victoria website will be automatically sent to the applicant asking them to verify their identity.
+Once your authorised representative has started the application, they will be asked to provide the your email address.
+After entering your email address, an email containing a link to the Service Victoria website will be automatically sent to you asking you to verify your identity.

-The link that is sent to the applicant expires after 20 minutes, and cannot be resent.
-If the applicant is unable to verify their identity within 20 minutes, the authorised representative can also verify the applicant’s identity by attaching certified copies of 2 Australian government issued identity documents to their application.
+The link that is sent to you will expire after 20 minutes, and cannot be resent.
+If you're unable to verify your identity within 20 minutes, your authorised representative can also verify your identity by attaching certified copies of 2 Australian government issued identity documents to the application.

-The authorised representative must submit certified copies of 2 of the following identity documents on behalf of the applicant:
+Your authorised representative must submit certified copies of 2 of the following identity documents on your behalf:

 • Australian passport (current or less than 3 years expired)